tejas-k12/realtime-orders-system/readme.md

 # Real-Time Order Dashboard

 A real-time order tracking dashboard built with **PostgreSQL LISTEN/NOTIFY**, **Node.js**, and **Socket.IO**.
-Updates are pushed instantly to all connected clients whenever an order is inserted, updated, or deleted - no polling required.
+Updates are pushed instantly to all connected clients whenever an order is inserted, updated, or deleted so no polling required.

 ---